-Oxidation of organic carbon in sedimentary rocks is a major, natural CO2 emission to the atmosphere and O2 sink, thought to emit between 40 – 100 x1012 g C yr-1, and has been greatly accelerated by burning fossil fuels.
+Oxidation of organic carbon and sulfide minerals in sedimentary rocks is a major, natural CO2 emission to the atmosphere and O2 sink, thought to emit between ~70 – 140 x1012 g C yr-1, and has been greatly accelerated by burning fossil fuels.
 Despite this recognition, the natural flux is poorly constrained by measurements and the environmental controls on this major CO2 emission are not well known.

 We lack information on how this CO2 source has changed in the past.
 This research will address this knowledge gap with the trace element rhenium (Re) and its isotope system.
 Rhenium concentrations in river waters have been used to quantify rock-organic carbon oxidation in the modern day.
 The isotopic composition of Re could record global changes in oxidative weathering fluxes in the geological record, due to the potential for changes in the Re isotopic composition of seawater driven by inputs of Re from rivers.
 We’ve made the first measurements of the Re isotope composition of rivers, showing fractionation that could help trace oxidative weathering (Dellinger et al., 2021).
 Victoria Alcock is continuing this theme as part of her NERC-funded PhD.
-This theme is associated with an ongoing NERC Standard Grant (Dec 2019 – Dec 2022) (in collaboration with Dr. Alex Dickson, Dr. Mathieu Dellinger and Dr. Julie Prytulak) and is led by post-doc Dr. Madeleine Stow.
+This theme is associated with an ongoing NERC Standard Grant (Dec 2019 – May 2024) (in collaboration with Dr. Alex Dickson, Dr. Mathieu Dellinger and Dr. Julie Prytulak) and is led by post-doc Dr. Madeleine Stow.

 High magnitude geomorphic events are capable of eroding large amounts of carbon at the same time as large volumes of sediment, exporting materials quickly through river systems.
 Past research has used modern-day rivers to show the potential importance of infrequent, but widespread landsliding associated with earthquakes for this carbon flux.
 A NERC Standard Grant has funded research using New Zealand lake records, whose sediments record multiple earthquake events and associated widespread landsliding events (Wang et al., 2020).
 These new empirical data will inform process based models that can be used to explore erosion and carbon cycling over longer-timescales, while providing numerical experiments of how different climatic and tectonic settings influence carbon export by erosion.